What Is Carpal Tunnel Syndrome?

 Pregnant women who suffer from generalized swelling of the hands and feet throughout their pregnancy may be susceptible to CTS.
 Diseases such as Rheumatoid Arthritis and diabetes can also give rise to CTS.
 For people who engage in repetitive activities, the pain and numbness may return during the day.
 If left untreated, Carpal Tunnel Syndrome may result in progressive and permanent weakness and numbness in the hand.

-If you need to find out more about how our Integrated Pain-X™ (IPX™) System can help Carpal Tunnel Syndrome, Call us now at 6438 2900 and get a FREE comprehensive Top-to-Toe Body Analysis worth $80! (terms and conditions apply)!!
+If you need to find out more about how our Integrated Pain-X™ (IPX™) System can help Carpal Tunnel Syndrome, Call us now at 6438 2900 and get a FREE Body Analysis + Consultation worth $120! (terms and conditions apply)!!

 Click here for more information.